 Playa del Carmen really surprised me.
 I stopped here because it is the closest town to Xcaret.
 My initial plan was to arrive late to Playa del Carmen, visit Xcaret the entire following day and then move on to Tulum.

-But, I was faced with a grave problem.
+But, I was faced with a hard problem.
 I just liked Playa del Carmen too much.
-So, if you want to send me on an all expenses paid trip to this spot in the Mexican Riviera, I will gladly accept it.
+So, if you want to send me on an all-expenses-paid trip to this spot in the Mexican Riviera, I will gladly accept it.